 If you start before the course opens or are still riding after the course closes, there will be no support services available.
 Riders that are about to be passed by the sweep team will be offered a ride either ahead to a stop or all the way to camp.
 If you choose not to take the ride, you will be on your own to get back to camp.

 Food and Drink

-Each day at the first rest stop and at lunch, you can drop off a limited amount of clothing to be taken to the evening’s campsite.
+Each day at one of the first two Rest Stops, you can drop off a limited amount of clothing to be taken to the evening’s campsite.
 This service is for small items such as jackets, tights, leggings, gloves, etc. No half-eaten sandwiches, half-stuffed panniers or other oddities will be transported.
 Gear drop can be picked up near Rider Services, generally between 4 and 5 p.m.

 There will be multiple SAG vans on the course each day.
 They are available to transport cyclists as needed due to mechanical problems or medical injuries.
 They also have extra water, snacks, and sunscreen if needed.
 If at any time you need assistance, please signal a SAG van with a “thumbs down” signal.
 If you do get into a SAG van, you may not be transported directly to camp.
 SAG vans typically wait until they are full to go to camp.

 There will be a SAG van available each morning to transport cyclists from site to site if cyclists are not feeling well or are injured.
 Go to the Medical tent and get a medical release for riding the medical SAG .
 Bring that form to Rider Services before 8 a.m. to sign up for this shuttle option.